rubocode/frontier.nvim/doc/design/tangent.md

 It is a far superior approach that defining package scope global variable starting with _Err_.
 What if you have two separate categories of errors that need definition inside a single package.
-You simly and another shared prefix after _Err_.
+You simply add another shared prefix after _Err_.

 > This reminds me of the time I worked for
 > [a Swedish company](https://rubocode.github.io/profile/work/cirrato).